 Sometimes friction is most desirable.

-- We cannot write if there would be no friction between paper and the pencil.
+- We cannot write if there would be no friction between paper and a pencil.

 - Friction enables us to walk on the ground.